Griffons - Rough & Smooth

 FEEDING

 Fussy feeders are generally made that way by their owners!!
 Decide what you want the dog to eat (remembering to make sure it is a well balanced diet) and do not give in to pleading looks.
 Do remember that he will NOT starve if he does not eat for a few days.
-A good small sized dry food and either meat, canned food, or meat & veggie scraps will be fine.
-They also love RAW chicken necks, which are very good for their teeth.
-Most Griffons do best with dry food left for feeding ad lib.
-Of course, all puppies will need extra, and your veterinarian will advise when you take the puppy for those most important vaccinations.
+A good small sized dry food and either canned food, or fresh meat & veggie mix will be fine.
+If you plan to feed a raw diet do investigate what this involves to ensure your puppies diet is balanced.

 EXERCISE